SirSgtCire/Story-Engine/README.md

 - The side your hand touches in the draw is the top side.
 - Maintain orientation of cards in your hand at all times.
 10. Each player agrees on who goes first.
+- We say the player who won first deal plays the first trick of the game.
 - The first player plays any card from their hand, top side facing away from you.
 - Play continues to the left, until all cards have been played.
 11. Play happens as follows: